wwivbbs/docs/docs/install/win.md

     CONFIG.DAT NOT FOUND.
     Perform initial installation?

-Type Y & wwivconfig will install all the files need & create all the directories.
-You will also be prompted for the SysOp handle, real name, and password.
+Type **Y** and wwivconfig will install all the files need and create all of the directories.

+You will also be prompted for the the following information:
+* SysOp Handle or Alias
+* Sysop Real Name
+* SysOp Password.

-You will then see the main wwivconfig screen.
+You will then see the main wwivconfig screen that looks as follows:

     ┌────────────────────────────────── Main Menu ┐
     │ G. General System Configuration             │